deNBI/simpleVMWorkshopShort/part2.md

 Log in to the VM and verify that SimpleVM provisioned the VM correctly.

 1. After you have initiated the start-up of the machine, you should have been automatically redirected to the **Instance Overview** page.
 Now click on the dropdown of your machine.
-   Click on the VSCode URL which opens a new browser tab.
+   Click on the Guacamole URL which opens a new browser tab.
    ![](figures/vscode.png)
 2. Click on the sandwich button in the upper left menu and select `Terminal` and `New Terminal`.
    ![](figures/terminal.png)